 MORE FACT SHEETS: STATE OF THE NEWS MEDIA

 The audio news sector in the U.S. is split by modes of delivery: traditional terrestrial (AM/FM) radio and digital formats such as online radio and podcasting.
 While terrestrial radio reaches almost the entire U.S. population and remains steady in its revenue, online radio and podcasting audiences have continued to grow over the last decade.
 Explore the patterns and longitudinal data about audio and podcasting below.
-Data on public radio will be available in a separate fact sheet at a later date.
+Data on public radio is available in a separate fact sheet.

 The audience for terrestrial radio remains steady and high: In 2016, 91% of Americans ages 12 or older listened to terrestrial radio in a given week, according to Nielsen Media Research data published by the Radio Advertising Bureau, a figure that has changed little since 2009.
 (Note: This and most data on the radio sector apply to all types of listening and do not break out news, except where noted.)

 According to “The Infinite Dial” report by Edison Research and Triton Digital, the portion of the public listening to online radio continues to grow.
 In 2017, 61% of Americans ages 12 or older have listened to online radio in the past month, while about half (53%) have listened in the past week.
 This is up from 57% and 50%, respectively, in 2016, continuing online radio’s steady year-over-year growth.

 Nielsen lists news/talk/information among the most listened-to radio formats; in 2016, 9.6% of radio listeners tuned in to a news/talk/information station during any 15-minute period during the day

 Online radio listening in cars, like listening to AM/FM stations online or streaming other online audio, continued its increase since 2010, when it was at just 6%.
 In 2017, 40% of U.S. cellphone owners have ever listened to online radio in a car using a phone.